The James Family

 Henry Rosher James married Mary Hindle in 1890, and they had three children.
 The eldest, Harold Hindle James (1894-1969, known as Huck) served in the Royal Flying Corps in World War I, and subsequently with RAF Intelligence in Iraq.
 He spent much of the rest of his life in Egypt, where he was a personal friend of King Farouk's, remained there throughout the 1956 Suez Crisis, and attracted some press attention in 1967 when he was mistreated and abruptly expelled as a "British spy" (he was then aged 73!) during the Six Day War.

-Henry and Mary's daughter, Mary Hindle James (1899- c.
-1995, known as Mollie) was a physiotherapist, and married an Australian farmer and businessman, Donald Mackinnon (1892-1965), who served as Australian Ambassador to the Argentine 1957-1960.
-Mollie wrote her own memoirs ("For All That Time Has Held", privately published 1993, ISBN 0 646 14825 7), and her many descendants live in Australia.
+Henry and Mary's daughter, Mary Hindle James (1899-1996, known as Mollie) was a physiotherapist, and in 1927 married an Australian businessman and later farmer, Donald 'Mac' Mackinnon (1892-1965).
+They spent many years before and during World War II living in the Argentine, where Mac worked for Vestey Foods, before moving to Australia in 1946 to take over the Mackinnon family farm, Marida Yallock, in the Western District of Victoria.
+In the 1950s he became more involved in Liberal Party politics, and was invited by the External Affairs Minister Richard Casey (later Lord Casey) to serve as Australian Ambassador to Brazil 1957-1960.
+Mollie wrote her own memoirs (For All That Time Has Held, privately published 1993, ISBN 0 646 14825 7), and her many descendants live in Australia.

 Their younger son, Eric Trevenen James (1904-1989), who was known as "Bob" to his immediate blood family, but as "Jimmy" to most others, and as "Eric" only to his cousins, followed his father to Christ Church Oxford, where he read History.
 His career was spent in the colonial service, in Uganda, where he was a District Commissioner.
-He married Gulielma Fox (1914-2002), who had a son by a previous marriage, but he had no children of his own.
+He married Gulielma ("Gelma") Fox (1914-2002), who had a son by a previous marriage, but he had no children of his own.

 Bertram Alfred James (1866 - 1891)